+- Location Type

+- Location Type Category

+- Is this a Principal Place of Performance?

+- Prime or Subrecipient Location?

+- If Subrecipient, Subrecipient/Community Name

+- Facility Name (if applicable)

+- Is location in a foreign country?

+- Street Address, City, State, 5-Digit Zip Code +4

+- Briefly describe the primary activity at this location or with this population.

+For example, management headquarters; construction, operations, production; raw materials extraction, etc.

+- Latitude/Longitude

-- Prime or Subrecipient Location? - If Subrecipient, Subrecipient/Community Name - Facility Name (if applicable) - Is location in a foreign country? - Street Address, City, State, 5-Digit Zip Code +4 - Briefly describe the primary activity at this location or with this population.
-For example, management headquarters; construction, operations, production; raw materials extraction, etc. - Latitude/Longitude - Does the location or community qualify as a disadvantaged community (DAC) according to the Climate and Economic Justice Screening Tool (CEJST)? - If DAC, add the census tract number or describe the distributed disadvantaged community served (e.g., migrant workers) - % of work performed at this location xviii.
-Transparency of Foreign Connections
+- Does the location or community qualify as a disadvantaged community (DAC) according to the Climate and Economic Justice Screening Tool (CEJST)?

+- If DAC, add the census tract number or describe the distributed disadvantaged community served (e.g., migrant workers)

+- % of work performed at this location

 For your convenience, a Locations of Work template is available on EERE eXCHANGE at https://eere-eXCHANGE.energy.gov/.
 Applicants are strongly encouraged to use the template.
-If the template is not used, the submission must include all of the elements described above, and as outlined in the template.
+If the template is not used, the submission must include all the elements described above, and as outlined in the template.